corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 ## Use with Helm Chart

-When deploying the C5 cluster to Kubernetes (K8s) using Helm, certificate information can be provided as a K8s secret.
+When deploying the C5 cluster to Kubernetes using Helm, certificate information can be provided as a Kubernetes secret.
 The C5 Cluster operator can either create K8s secret which hold certificate information themselves or allow Helm to generate a new secret.

 Our Helm values file now has a parameter to specifysecret name under `Values.workers.rest.tls.secretName`.
 If this optional value is not provided, Helm will generate certificate data at installation time and will automatically create K8s secret for REST Worker to use.